Office of Undergraduate Research Undergraduate research will set you apart.

 Jordan Wade

 Afrofuturism is a term that is becoming popular in contemporary culture.
 From the blockbuster Black Panther movie to mainstream singers like Janelle Monae, Afrofuturism can be found anywhere you look.
-Coined only 25 years ago, the term can be defined simply as African and diasporic African people in the arts speculatively projecting themselves into the future.
-While Afrofuturism is beginning to advance in popularity, its significance has yet to be clearly and critically addressed.
-Jordan Wade, an Undergraduate Research fellow and senior in Art History, is answering this question.
+Coined only 25 years ago, the term can be defined simply as African and diasporic African people in the arts speculatively projecting themselves into the…Continue Reading Recently in Research- Jordan Wade

 Recently in Research- Sarah Webb